evanwill/kioskSlides/README.md

 ## Example

 This respository contains an example implementation with three slide templates.
-The `poem.html` slide displays the daily poem and allows it to be printed.
+The `poem.html` slide displays the daily poem and allows it to be printed (or `randompoem.html` displays a random poem to read/print).
 The `fullSlide.html` and `photoSlide.html` templates are simple ways to display images, usually exported from traditional PP slide decks.
 The files contain extensive comments to explain usage.

 The slideshow is controlled by `advance.js`.
 The order of slides is given in the `slides` varible.
 Functions are provided to advance the slide after a set time or after mouse activity has stopped.